skoolkid/skoolkit/sphinx/source/asm.rst

   otherwise) with the :ref:`SIM` macro
 * to create a WAV file of the ROM's 'BEEPER' subroutine in action with the :ref:`AUDIO` macro
+* to make the ROM interrupt routine available when using the :ref:`AUDIO`, :ref:`SIM` or :ref:`TSTATES` macro with interrupt routine execution enabled
 * to gain access to the Spectrum character set at 0x3D00 for the purpose of creating images of text